-In addition to works to build the stations and other aboveground infrastructure and to integrate them into public streets and park reserves, the project requires consideration of adjacent or over site building and infrastructure redevelopment - for uses other than Metro Tunnel - on sites acquired for, or affected by, construction of the Project.
+In addition to works to build the stations and other aboveground infrastructure and to integrate them into public streets and park reserves, the project requires consideration of adjacent or oversite building and infrastructure redevelopment - for uses other than Melbourne Metro - on sites acquired for, or affected by, construction of the stations.
 This includes:

-- + redevelopment of the construction works site at the Western Portal - + redevelopment of residual land acquired for the project at the Western and Eastern Portals - + precinct-wide redevelopment at Arden, as well as potential over-site development of the station - + adjoining integrated development at station entries within the University of Melbourne - + redevelopment for complementary uses integrated with and above the station entries in the CBD - + opportunities for other interfaces below ground - + potential future improvement of South Yarra Station and South Kensington Station - + expansion and enhancement of public open space at the Eastern Portal.
+- + redevelopment of the construction works site at the Western Portal - + redevelopment of residual land acquired for the project at the Western and Eastern Portals - + precinct-wide redevelopment at Arden, as well as potential over-site development of the station - + adjoining integrated development at station entries within the University of Melbourne - + redevelopment for complementary uses integrated with and above the station entries in the CBD - + opportunities for other interfaces below ground.